0xAX/asm/content/asm_2.md

 Starting from the `bar` function we may see the following operations on the stack:

-- Save the current value of the `rbp` on the stack and move the address of the current top of the stack to `rbp`.
+- Save the current value of the `rbp` which has base pointer of the `bar` caller on the stack and move the address of the current top of the stack to `rbp`.
 - Push eighths argument on the stack.
+So our stack pointer was decreased.
 - Push seventh argument on the stack.
+So our stack pointer was decreased.
 - Call the function - `foo`.
 The `call` instruction will store on the stack the address where we should return from the `foo`.
-- Save the current value of the `rbp` on the stack and move the address of the current top of the stack to `rbp`.
+- Save the current value of the `rbp` which has the base pointer of the `foo` caller on the stack and move the address of the current top of the stack to `rbp`.
 - Move the value stored in the `edi` register (the first argument of the `foo` function) to the `-4` (the offset is negative because you should remember that stack grows down) bytes offset from frame pointer.
 - Move the value stored in the `esi` register (the second argument of the `foo` function) to the `-8` bytes offset from frame pointer.
-- ...
+- Repeat for rest of the function arguments.

 So after the last `mov` instruction in the function `foo`, our stack will look like: